Transfer and Test Credit

 Transfer credit evaluations are conducted in the Office of Registration and Records.
 The evaluation process begins after a student is admitted to the university by the Office of Admission, or has completed the reactivation process with the Office of Registration and Records, if a returning NDSU student.
 The evaluation process takes 6-8 weeks on average.

-Evaluation of Transfer Credit from U.S. Institutions
+Administrative Policy for the Evaluation of Transfer Credit from U.S. Institutions

 The Office of Registration and Records administers the NDSU policies governing the acceptance of college credit from outside institutions.
 These requirements apply to returning students who have attended other institutions, as well as new NDSU students.
 Before credits may be evaluated for specific NDSU course equivalency or application to programs of study, transfer courses must be accepted for university credit according to the following criteria: